 Role of Australian Government agencies

-The government is determined to address the wrongs of the past and take meaningful action to ensure children in institutional care are safe.
+The Australian Government is determined to address the wrongs of the past and take meaningful action to ensure children are safe in all aspects of their life – physically, mentally and online.

 Improving national leadership and coordination

-On 15 December 2017, the Australian Government announced that a Child Abuse Royal Commission Implementation Taskforce would be established in the Attorney-General's Department.
+On 15 December 2017, the Australian Government announced that a Child Abuse Royal Commission Implementation Taskforce (Taskforce) would be established in the Attorney-General's Department to carefully consider the Royal Commission into Institutional Responses to Child Sexual Abuse's Final Report and coordinate and deliver the Australian Government Response.

 National Office for Child Safety

-As recommended by the Royal Commission, the Australian Government established the National Office for Child Safety (NOCS) within the Department of Social Services, commencing on 1 July 2018.
-On 24 January 2019, the NOCS moved to the Department of the Prime Minister and Cabinet.
-This reflects the importance of the work being led by the NOCS and the high priority the Australian Government places on the safety and protection of children.
+As recommended by the Royal Commission, the Australian Government established the National Office for Child Safety on 1 July 2018.
+The National Office for Child Safety sits within the Department of the Prime Minister and Cabinet.

 Establishing child safe organisations and frameworks